Energy Assurance and Resiliency

-- Develop training and outreach materials (hyperlinks to the training and outreach materials) to support local governments in their energy assurance planning efforts.
+- Develop training and outreach materials to support local governments in their energy assurance planning efforts.

 These materials are being used for regional trainings to help counties test their preparedness for a diverse range of energy emergency events.
 The workbook and template together further enhance coordination of efforts among the state and local government and private sectors to prepare for energy supply disruptions.

 EPO staff work closely with the

 U.S. Department of Energy’s Office of Cybersecurity, Energy Security, and Emergency Response who works with the Department of Homeland Security, the Federal Regulatory Commission, State Energy Offices, Local Governments and the private sector providing technical expertise to ensure the security, resiliency and survivability of key energy assets and critical energy infrastructure at home and abroad.

 National Association of State Energy Officials (NASEO) provides technical assistance, education and outreach to support